Diminished (dim, °, dim7, °7) and Half‑Diminished (m7b5, -7b5, )

 Half diminished (m7b5)

-One of the most common progressions for the m7b5 chord is the 2-5-1 progression in minor vor.
-Here is an example in A minor (parallel minor of C major).
-Bm7b5 is the diatonic chord on the 7th scale degree of C major, hence it's on the 2nd scale degree of the parallel minor key A.
+One of the most common uses of m7♭5 is the 2–5–1 progression in minor.
+Here’s an example in A minor (parallel minor of C major).
+Bm7♭5 is the diatonic chord on the 7th scale degree of C major — hence it’s the 2nd degree in the parallel minor key, A minor.

-E7 is the 5th scale degree of A minor and resolves to the 1st degree Am (that's why we can change Em7 to E7 here).
+E7 is the 5th degree in A minor and resolves to the 1st degree, Am (that’s why we can change Em7 to E7 here).

 Diminished (°7)

-The diminished chord often acts as a transition chord between the scale degrees of the major/minor scale.
+A diminished (°7) chord often functions as a passing/approach chord between degrees of the major/minor scale.